Chris Cuomo Lands New Gig With Little-Watched NewsNation

 Guess who’s back already.

 Less than a year after getting fired by CNN, Chris Cuomo will return to primetime cable news.
-The former CNN anchor is set to announce he will join NewsNation as a primetime anchor, multiple sources familiar with the matter confirmed to The Daily Beast, giving the self-described “free agent” a new platform to “get after it” and handing the fledgling network a big name to potentially boost its floundering ratings.
+The former CNN anchor will join NewsNation as a primetime anchor, multiple sources familiar with the matter confirmed to The Daily Beast, giving the self-described “free agent” a new platform to “get after it” and handing the fledgling network a big name to potentially boost its floundering ratings.

-The news is set to be revealed during Cuomo’s Tuesday evening sit-down with his friend and former ABC News colleague, NewsNation host Dan Abrams.
-Their chat marks the disgraced former media heavyweight’s first TV appearance since his dismissal from CNN in December.
+The news was confirmed with an on-air announcement during Cuomo’s Tuesday evening sit-down with his friend and former ABC News colleague, NewsNation host Dan Abrams.
+Their chat marked the disgraced former media heavyweight’s first TV appearance since his dismissal from CNN in December.

+“I think we need insurgent media,” Cuomo said while announcing his new role.
+“I’m going to go where the news is and I’m going to try very hard to be fair, and I want to do it here.
+I want to make a difference, and I’m really hoping that it makes a difference for you.
+And I thank NewsNation very much for the opportunity.”

 A potential deal in the works between Cuomo and NewsNation was reported earlier this month by OutKick.
 Citing anonymous sources, the conservative sports site reported that NewsNation President Michael Corn was leading the effort to bring Cuomo aboard despite the ex-CNN host’s ongoing lawsuit with his former employer.
 Cuomo was fired after a report revealed that he leaned on his media pals to dig up dirt on the women who accused his brother, former New York Gov. Andrew Cuomo, of sexual harassment.